QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 for an optimization with a constraint on the distance between atoms 1 and 4.
 Constraints are passed to :code:`OptimizationJob()` as a dictionary, with the keys corresponding to the types of constraints (bonds, angles, torsions, etc).
 Each entry in the dictionary is a list of lists of :code:`AaronTools Atoms`.
-In our case, we are constraining a distance ('bond') so need to supply a list of a list of two atoms, whcih are most easily built using :code:`Geometry.find()`:
+In our case, we are constraining a distance ('bond') so need to supply a list of a list of two atoms, which is most easily built using :code:`Geometry.find()`:

 .. code-block:: python